 Facing prosecution or being involved in a criminal investigation is a stressful situation.
 The consequences can affect your family, your career, and your reputation.
-This makes it especially critical to enlist a knowledgeable attorney as soon as you become aware that you may need to fight charges.
-At the The Law Offices of Ryan M. Cardoso, PLLC, Pensacola criminal defense lawyer Ryan M. Cardoso provides compassionate and vigorous representation to people throughout Escambia, Santa Rosa, and Okaloosa Counties.
-He also assists individuals who need a domestic violence injunction attorney to protect their rights.
+This makes it especially critical to enlist a knowledgeable attorney as soon as you become aware that you may need to fight charges related to a sex crime, drug possession, assault, or another offense.
+At the Cardoso Law, PLLC, Pensacola criminal defense lawyer Ryan M. Cardoso provides compassionate and vigorous representation to people throughout Escambia and Santa Rosa Counties.

-At The Law Offices of Ryan M. Cardoso, PLLC, we take care to treat each person who comes to us with the diligent attention that he or she deserves.
+At Cardoso Law, PLLC, we take care to treat each person who comes to us with the diligent attention that he or she deserves.
 Your case is not just a number to us, and Ryan personally works closely with each client throughout the process.
 He takes pride in keeping the people whom he serves informed about the status of their proceedings, and he prioritizes obtaining winning results.
 Ryan represents people who are charged with drug offenses, theft crimes, assault and battery, domestic violence, sex crimes, probation violations, and child abuse, among other offenses.Vigorous Representation for People Facing Prosecution

 Also, procedural rules governing when the police can stop and search you or your property can play a critical role in a defense.
 It is important to bear in mind the difference between investigative stops and arrests.
 An investigative stop can only happen when the police have developed a reasonable suspicion that a crime is taking place.
 This means that a police officer must have a factual foundation resting on the circumstances that he or she observed, according to the way in which the police officer interpreted them and in light of his or her knowledge and experience.